louis-cf-lin/masters/notes.md

 # Questions

+## 24 March 2021

 1. All variables initialised at 0.05

  Correct

 2. 2.5 million iterations but Figure 6 shows it as mid way

  Just a typo

 3. Is C concentration correct? (page 6 says typically range between 0 and 2 but peaks at 10)

  That's fine

 4. The probability of tumbling is too low to remain at areas of high M and E; even when visiting highly desirable areas, bacteria doesn't stay there at all

-5. Earlier calls taking a long time because of RK8, now changed to RK4
+ Distribution - cannot tell from an individual bacterium's path

-6. Do concentrations (variables in square brackets) need to be normalised or something?
+5. Do concentrations (variables in square brackets) need to be normalised or something?

  No

+ ### Tasks

 Associative learning chemical networks (McGregor) - summarise it

+## 31 March 2021

+1. Assuming dt = 0.01?

 - Assuming dt = 0.01?
 - Assuming initial values are all 0 except for c=0.5 and h=1?